 Teachers and school groups

 Lehmbruck Museum is a popular destination for school outings.
-The extensive sculpture collection enables students to quickly develop a sense for three-dimensional works and art in the space.
-In the process, they can enjoy observing the sculptures thoroughly from all sides and this enables them to obtain crucial insights.
-The numerous exhibits also convey an impression of more recent art history, the development process behind the works, the different materials, and how art and society repeatedly dovetail.
+The extensive sculpture collection enables students to quickly develop a sense for three-dimensional works and art in space.
+In the process, they can enjoy observing the sculptures thoroughly from different angles.
+This enables them to obtain crucial insights.
+The numerous exhibits also convey an impression of more recent art history, the development process behind the works, the different materials, and the interrelationships between art and society.